JuliaLang/www.julialang.org/jsoc/gsoc/trixi.md

 - Taking the simple code as a prototype, explore and implement an asynchronous algorithm starting with the basic [TreeMesh](https://trixi-framework.github.io/Trixi.jl/stable/meshes/tree_mesh/) type in [Trixi.jl](https://github.com/trixi-framework/Trixi.jl/) and potentially extending up to [P4estMesh](https://trixi-framework.github.io/Trixi.jl/stable/meshes/p4est_mesh/).
 - Explore and implement asynchronous algorithms for a multi-GPU setup, in the 1D prototype and in [Trixi.jl](https://github.com/trixi-framework/Trixi.jl/).
 - Explore and implement asynchronous algorithms using [Remote Memory Access Programming using MPI.jl](https://juliaparallel.org/MPI.jl/dev/reference/onesided/).
-- Optimize and compare the performance of various implementations across various hardwares.
+- Optimize and compare the performance of the above implementations across different hardwares.

 This project is good for both software engineers interested in the fields of scientific computing, machine learning and numerical analysis as well as those students who are interested in pursuing graduate research in the field.